Vehicle & Traffic Law 1144-a(a)

 In our experience, this ticket is often issued to the otherwise safest driver.
 The driver that almost never speeds and almost never strays from the right-hand lane.
 However, this ticket can still be hard to get reduced if not handled properly.
 This law was specifically enacted for the safety of police officers.
 Some officers take this violation personally and will not allow for any reduction or any plea negotiations for this violation.

 The attorneys at the Benjamin Goldman Law Office have been successful in getting this specific charge reduced or dismissed.
 There are several defenses to the charge that we have utilized in the past on behalf of our clients.
+Our firm helps motorists in all areas of New York State, from Tonawanda to Brooklyn.
 Feel free to get in touch with us about your specific 1144 (aa) violation.
 We provide all motorists with a free consultation.